-- A Flood Risk Assessment may be required as there is some risk of groundwater emergence within the site.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site's prominent location at the town's eastern entrance will be addressed in the design, layout and landscaping of the development to ensure that the character and appearance of the local area is not adversely affected and shall include measures to minimise impacts on air quality, noise and light pollution; - Access to the site is to be gained from the B6480; - Development proposals on this site must accord with all relevant policies of the local plan
+- A Flood Risk Assessment is required, as a surface water hazard has been identified within parts of the site.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site's size and prominent location on the town's northern periphery will be addressed in the design, layout and landscaping of the development to ensure that the character and appearance of the local area is not adversely affected and will include measures to minimise impacts on air quality, noise and light pollution; - The design of proposals will take account of impacts on the Forest of Bowland AONB; - Access to the site will be gained from Robin Lane; - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.